 On top of drug cartel threats, the Parliament is concerned by the “systematic and tough critiques” from Mexican public officials against journalists and their works, including the president Andrés Manuel López Obrador.
 AMLO would often “denigrate and intimidate independent journalists” during his daily press briefings.

-And Encinas also said that impunity rate in the killings of journalists and human rights activists is above 90%.
+And Encinas also said that the impunity rate in the killings of journalists and human rights activists is above 90%.

 Mexico is one of the most dangerous countries outside official war zones for journalists.
 It has counted more than 150 deaths of journalists possibly related to their activity in the last 20 years.